 Melbury College; a partnership of Merton’s specialist education support schools and services supporting primary and secondary pupils with complex behaviour needs, Social, Emotional and Mental Health issues (SEMH), ASD, Speech and Language needs and medical issues.
-Sites include Melrose School: Secondary and Primary, Canterbury Campus PRU, Merton Medical Education Service, Cobham Court and Whatley Campus.
+Sites include Melrose School: Primary and Secondary, Canterbury Campus PRU, Lavender Campus (Medical/Mental Health needs), Cobham Court and Whatley Campus.

 Melbury College aims to educate the ‘whole child’ through a personalised approach to learning.
 Pupils are supported, challenged, stretched and inspired in a wide range of learning opportunities through our broad, balanced and engaging curriculum.